-All members of the Australian Rail, Tram & Bus Industry Union (Victoria Branch) have the right to resign from the Union in accordance with Rule 14, Resignation from Membership, of the Rules of the Rail Tram and Bus Union and Chapter 6, Part 3 of the Fair Work (Registered Organisations) Act 2009.
+All members of the Australian Rail, Tram & Bus Industry Union (Qld Branch) have the right to resign from the Union in accordance with Rule 14, Resignation from Membership, of the Rules of the Rail Tram and Bus Union and Chapter 6, Part 3 of the Fair Work (Registered Organisations) Act 2009.

-This is by providing written notice addressed and delivered the Branch Secretary, including via email.
+This is by providing notice addressed and delivered to the Secretary of the Queensland Branch, including via email.